supabase-community/chatgpt-plugin-template-deno/README.md

 - Clone this repository.
 - Change `http://localhost:8000` to your Fly domain in the [`/main/ai-plugins.json` file](./functions/main/ai-plugins.json)
 - Open `fly.toml` and update the app name and optionally the region etc.
-- In your terminal, run `fly apps create` and sepcify the app name you just set in your `fly.toml` file.
+- In your terminal, run `fly apps create` and specify the app name you just set in your `fly.toml` file.
 - Finally, run `fly deploy`.

 ## Install the Plugin in the [ChatGPT UI](https://chat.openai.com/)